 Loss Assessors fees

 Loss assessors typically operate on a “no win no fee” basis and charge a percentage of the total claim settlement they are able to get you.
 This is somewhere in the region of 10% of the overall claim.
-However, the additional monies that a loss assessor is able to secure for you often far exceeds this fee.
-In many instances, an experienced loss assessor can increase your claim pay-out by up to 70%, ensuring that you receive your full entitlement under your policy.
+However, the additional monies that a loss assessor is able to secure for you often far exceed this fee.
+In many instances, an experienced loss assessor can increase your claim payout by up to 70%, ensuring that you receive your full entitlement under your policy.